jpedroribeiro/Baseliner/README.md

 **Baseliner** is a Chrome extension for perfectionist Front-End Developers and UX Designers.

-This tool will add an **SVG** grid layer on top of any website to be used as a guidance when developing interfaces.
+This tool will add grid layer on top of any website to be used as a guidance when developing interfaces.

 ## Features
 You can set the **horizontal** guides to match your specification as well as the **starting point**, in case you're only concerned about individual modules of your site.